 The original church building was a timber frame construction with brick cladding.
 This has deteriorated over the years and now is in need of extensive repair, which has now commenced.
 The timber frame has been strengthened and renewed where necessary and the outer brick skin is now being repaired as of 2022

 In 1852, John Woodrow, a member of the first congregation wrote the following: "It pleased the great head of the church to provide them a convenient and handsome meeting place.
 A chapel 30 feet square with a front gallery and vestry which was erected at the sole spend of Mr John Barnard on a piece of ground.
 This piece of ground he gave large enough to include a burial ground and a baptistery situated in Carleton Rode which was duly licensed, put in trust and enrolled in chancery according to Act of Parliament."

 The work of ministry in these villages was successful enough to engage full time ministers throughout most of the church history, although the minute books reflect times of austerity when the minister's stipend was not paid and deacons were required to make up the shortfall!

-A schoolroom was built above the existing stable block in 1904, which has been used for youth activities right up to the present day and also many other social events.
+A schoolroom was built above the existing stable block in 1904, which has been used for youth activities and many other social events right up to the present day.
 The field was acquired for the church in the 1980s to provide additional parking.
 The top section near the graveyard has been laid with gravel to accommodate approx 20 cars and recently a special surface has been added to a further area for extended parking for Sundays and larger events.
-The field has been used by local guide and scout groups for camping and by Christian Caravan Clubs for weekends away.
-It has been widely used in young peoples work and examples of this are holiday clubs, activity days and youth club.
-It also makes a very attractive venue for large celebratory events in the life of the church such as centenary events, area conferences, mission focus rallies etc.
+The field has been used by local guide and scout groups for camping, and by Christian Caravan Clubs for weekends away.
+It has been widely used in young people's work, for example, holiday clubs, activity days, and youth club.
+It also makes a very attractive venue for large celebratory events in the life of the church such as centenary events, area conferences, mission focus rallies, fun days, etc.